python/typing/docs/source/typing_anti_pitch.rst

   multi-paradigm language that generally allows you to do things in the way that best suits your needs, as best determined by you.

+* Type annotations can both help and hurt readability.
+While type annotations can serve both humans and machines, particularly complex annotations or changes to idioms serve machines more than they do humans.
+Readability counts.

 * The cost-benefit ratio isn't good enough.
 Pleasing static type checkers requires a non-zero amount of busy work.
 If this isn't worth the extra confidence you get, you shouldn't add static type checking.